 Prior to working at the Taskforce, Rob was a Basic Skills teacher/mentor for ESOL students at Lambeth College and later ran a SME with his brother which provided education opportunities for teenagers in East London.

-Adam Roberts, Office Administration Assistant
+Adam Roberts, Office Administrator

-Adam joined the Taskforce in December 2013 as their first apprentice to pursue a role offering a higher level apprenticeship.
+Adam joined the Taskforce in October 2013 as their first apprentice to pursue a role offering a higher level apprenticeship.
 Prior to this Adam worked at Stone Lodge Group as an apprentice where he completed an NVQ Level 2 in Business Administration.
 Whilst working for Stone Lodge Group Adam was promoted to an Office Manager in early 2012 which involved monitoring in-house finance systems and supporting new apprentices in their job role.

 Now working with the Taskforce, Adam works across the organisation providing support to Finance and HR, Inspiring the Future, Research Department and the Taskforce Director on a variety of projects and key tasks including digital technologies.

-Alasdair Smith, Business Development & Salesforce Coordinator
+Alasdair Smith, Salesforce CRM Manager

 Alasdair has been at the Taskforce since October 2012.
-His responsibilities include Salesforce administration, reporting and analysis for the Inspiring the Future schools digital platform as well as supporting the Business Development and Schools team; helping to recruit and mobilise engagement amongst employers and the education professionals that Inspiring the Future can serve.
+His responsibilities include Salesforce administration, reporting and analysis for the Inspiring the Future school’s digital platform as well as supporting the Business Development and Schools team; helping to recruit and mobilise engagement amongst employers and the education professionals that Inspiring the Future can serve.
 He previously completed an internship at the Department of Business, Innovation and Skills and graduated with an MA in Modern and Contemporary British History from Queen Mary, University of London.

 Tony Sanderson – Financial Advisor

 Tony Sanderson is a Chartered Accountant and an experienced Finance Director.
-After an early career with a major accountancy firm he worked in a number of SME businesses in both the UK and internationally.
+After an early career with a major accountancy firm, he worked in a number of SME businesses in both the UK and internationally.
 Tony now acts as a consultant to growing businesses and charities providing financial and operational advice and support.
-Tony has a long standing interest in education and issues affecting young people.
+Tony has a long-standing interest in education and issues affecting young people.
 He joined the Charity in early 2015.

 Colin Wills – Taywell Services Ltd

 Colin retired from Shell in June 1999, aged 50, after 29 years with the company.
 In August 1999 he became the (part-time) accounts manager for Murcott (UK), a family owned business based in East Peckham and Marden, and he is still engaged in that role.
-Since this first client he has provided book-keeping and payroll services to upwards of some 23 small, local businesses and charities.
+Since this first client, he has provided bookkeeping and payroll services to upwards of some 23 small, local businesses and charities.
 Colin currently has 13 clients.